Efficient high-resolution refinement in cryo-EM with stochastic gradient descent: Preliminaries

 Let $v \in \Cb^{M_v}$ be the (discretized) three-dimensional volume and $x_i \in \Cb^{M_x}$, for $i=1,\ldots,N$, the particle images.
 Here, $M_v$ is the total number of voxels in a $M \times M \times M$ grid discretization of the volume and, similarly, $M_x$ is the total number of pixels in a $M \times M$ grid discretization of the particle images\footnote{ Throughout this article, we will use the words ``voxel'' and ``pixel'' to refer to the elements of a discretized volume and image respectively, in the Fourier domain. }.
 Without loss of generality, we assume that in this vectorized representation of the volume, the first $M_x = M \times M$ elements of the volume correspond to the volume slice at $z=0$ in the Fourier domain.
 Moreover, note that in this representation, both the CTF $C_i$ and the in-plane shift operator $T_i$ are diagonal matrices in $\Cb^{M_x \times M_x}$, since in the Fourier domain, the convolution corresponds to element-wise multiplication and the in-plane shift corresponds to a phase factor.
 Since the volume and images are defined on discrete grids, the rotated volume and the initial grid coordinates are no longer aligned.
 Specifically, the value of a volume $v$ acted on by a rotation operator $R$ at the grid coordinates $r$ is given by evaluating the volume $v$ at the rotated coordinates $R^T r$: $(R v)(r) = v(R^T r)$.
 However, due to the possible misalignment between the coordinate grid that $v$ is defined on and the rotated coordinates $R^T r$, the value of $v$ at $R^T r$ must be interpolated using its values at the neighboring grid points.

 We define two projection operators that use nearest-neighbor and trilinear interpolation, respectively.
-In short, projection by nearest-neighbor interpolation assigns to the rotated grid point the value of the volume at the grid point closest to the rotated grid point, while projection by trilinear interpolation performs linear interpolation using the closest eight grid points to the rotated grid point and assigns the resulting value to it, as follows: \begin{definition}[Projection operator $P_{\phi}$] Let $\phi_i \in SO(3) \times \Cb^2$ denote the pose variable encapsulating the rotation matrix $R$ and the diagonal shift matrix $T$, and $\{r_j\}_{j=1}^{M_x}$ be the coordinates of the Fourier grid at $z=0$.
+In short, projection by nearest-neighbor interpolation assigns to the rotated grid point the value of the volume at the grid point closest to the rotated grid point, while projection by trilinear interpolation performs linear interpolation using the closest eight grid points to the rotated grid point and assigns the resulting value to it, as follows: \begin{definition}[Projection operator $P_{\phi}$] Let $\phi_i \in SO(3) \times \Cb^2$ denote the pose variable encapsulating the rotation matrix $ R \in \Rb^{3 \times 3} $ and the diagonal shift matrix $T \in \Cb^{M_x \times M_x}$, $\{r_j^{2D}\}_{j=1}^{M_x}$ the coordinates of the Fourier grid at the $z=0$ plane, and $\{r_k^{3D}\}_{k=1}^{M_v}$ the coordinates of the 3D Fourier grid that the volume $v$ is defined on.
 We define the following projection operators $P_{\phi} \in \Cb^{M_x \times M_v}$: \begin{enumerate} \item \textbf{Nearest-neighbor interpolation projection operator $P^{nn}_{\phi}$}: